Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 - Talk about a lesson you learned on your first job that affects how you treat clients today.

 Is every lead going to respond to every call to conversation?
 I can almost guarantee that some will and others won’t.
-Either way, your relationship autoresponder drip email campaign gives you tremendous advantages over every other competitor.
+Either way, your relationship autoresponder drip email campaign (also known as email and automated follow up messaging) gives you tremendous advantages over every other competitor.

 - You acknowledge the lead.